 Aspiration makes a real difference in our life and for our achievements.
 And we should remember that aspirations do not only affect a single lifetime– but they create situations for future lifetimes as well.

 Rinpoche shares a story of a visit to Indonesia 6 or 7 years ago to teach.
-When we traveled there, he asked them about the Buddhist history of Indonesia.
+When he traveled there, he asked people about the Buddhist history of Indonesia.
 A thousand years ago, Indonesia was very strong in Buddhism but after that, it declined.

-The people shared a story about a very rich man who was also a very devoted Buddhist.
+The Indonesians related a story about a very rich man who was also a very devoted Buddhist.
 Some people decided to kill him.
 But, before he died, he made the aspiration to return to Indonesia 600 years later to promote Buddhism once more.
-And, six hundred years later, an Indonesian man became the first monk.
+And, 600 years later, an Indonesian man became a Buddhist monk.
 He first became a Theravada monk and then later on a Mahayana monk.
 He brought Buddhism back in Indonesia in the 1960s and now there Buddhism is once again slowly developing due to his efforts.
 Rinpoche personally feels very inspired by this story.
 When we hear stories like this, we can reflect on how much larger our thinking can be.

 However, one day, when studying with a student, they found a short sutra of Akṣobhya Buddha, the “Undisturbed One”.
 There, this buddha who resolved never to be angry with any sentient being, made the aspiration that he would help whoever is an outlaw–especially those who had been sentenced to death because of his evil deeds.
 He said that if any outlaw thinks of him, he would protect him.

 Akṣobhya has already become a Buddha so Phakchok Rinpoche says he no longer needs to make that same aspiration!
 Now he must change his aspiration and search for something else.
 We can feel very inspired when we hear of such vast aspirations and think outside of our normal boundaries.